Thee Beginning of the End:

 “We are built as gene machines and cultured as meme machines, but we have the power to turn against our creators.
 We, alone on earth, can rebel against the tyranny of the selfish replicators.”

-Long ago, the loyal mind received a command from the muscular tyrant: “Allay my fear,” it said.
+Long ago, the loyal Mind received a command from the muscular Tyrant: “Allay my fear,” it said.

 As such, cultures were ultimately held in thrall by atavistic commandments and processes; mimicking a kind of shoaling behavior or other defensive maneuver.

 A herd of musk ox, bound rump to rump in the Arctic, is a pretty effective deterrent to wolves.
-It is also a pretty effective (albeit illusory) deterrent against the greatest predator of all: death.
+It is also a pretty effective (albeit illusory) deterrent against the greatest predator of all: Death.

 The harsh conditions of reality suggested the antidote instantly, and so the loyal Brain poured its finest efforts into elaborating an increasingly intricate and deceptively beautiful form of reality denial: a mythology of origins and eschatology that accounted for, and mitigated, the fear of–death.
 Amphibians do not built cathedrals; but after the hominid neural revolution, people did.
 And in pretty short order.
 A heightened awareness of place and time, a sense of history and fragility–these were the painful curses that came along with the skull-packaging that housed the more powerful brain–and a cathedral is a first-rate anodyne, to be sure.

-But the antidote for death–metaphysics–produced a toxin more dangerous than the death it was designed to deny.
+But the antidote for Death–metaphysics–produced a toxin more dangerous than the Death it was designed to deny.
 The terribilita of existence urged human beings on into a monumental masochism: the life that was sentenced to die had to be reduced and thereby controlled.
 Holiness addicted men and women among the most zealous in this regard: life itself was abreacted, defiled, profaned, and then transformed into a living death, a counter-death.

-Such strange metaphysical intervolutions–and they shall become our focus later on–were perhaps the most important–and perverse–project that Body and Mind had ever undertaken together.
+Such strange metaphysical intervolutions–and they shall become our focus later on–were perhaps the most important and perverse–project that Body and Mind had ever undertaken together.
 More important than their cities and laws, more important than their inventions and works of art–more important, even than breathing, physical existence itself.

-But to make the existential nexus of guilt and ambivalence “stick,” one thing above all was required: a conspiracy of silence and forgetfulness: The still loyal neocortex was never acquire the skeptical attitude; never doubt the benefits that religious practice and patriotic submission promised.
+But to make the existential nexus of guilt and ambivalence “stick,” one thing above all was required: a conspiracy of silence and forgetfulness: The still loyal neocortex must never acquire the skeptical attitude; never doubt the benefits that religious practice and patriotic submission promised.
 If Mind ever did come to doubt, then the Body’s deoxy-ribonucleic culture project was threatened.

-The newly critical reason, if allowed to ruminate unchecked, threatened to topple the pantheon of gods by showing the body its fate in a handful of dust.
+The newly critical Reason, if allowed to ruminate unchecked, threatened to topple the pantheon of gods by showing the body its fate in a handful of dust.
 It threatened to play physician to the diseases produced by doctrines of salvation by offering the patient the physic of cold, rationalistic truth.
 It threatened to set the Body free from its self-created, addictive terror by giving it back to itself.

-Burnings at the stake, ideological purges, all the varieties of moral and intellectual censorship, the holy crusades– these had been the perennial, superficial traces of an ancient, ongoing struggle; a struggle which like a coal fire far below the surface of the earth, burns ferociously, out of control, and usually out of sight.
+Burnings at the stake, ideological purges, all the varieties of moral and intellectual censorship, the holy Crusades– these had been the perennial, superficial traces of an ancient, ongoing struggle; a struggle which like a coal fire far below the surface of the earth, burns ferociously, out of control, and usually out of sight.

 Our ancestors saw the smoke, perhaps felt some of the heat–but few among them knew the cause.